Altronic-LLC/Altronic-Public-Files/NGI-5000-Software/CM4-Update/RC/readme.txt

 Release Candidates

+Logic Module CM4 NGI-5000-Logic_2.2.2
+Fix for bank B being the same firing angles in the engine config tool as bank A in the NGI-5000 full system mode which caused some firing patterns to not fire bank B at the correct angles.

 DCPM CM4 v0.1.8
 Sending the config from the engine config tool might need to be sent multiple times with power cycles until the DCPM talks to the CIUs.